oliviairiarte/oliviairiarte/README.md

 - 💻 I am currently learning `Object-oriented Programming in Java`, `C`, and `Assembly`.
 - 👩🏼‍🏫 I am a Teaching Assistant for a Computer Engineering course.
 - 🌍 Passionate about languages, photography, and discovering new places.
-- 🚀 Ask me about Computer Engineering—I enjoy sharing my experience.
+- 🚀 Ask me about Computer Engineering; I enjoy sharing my experience.